escalant3/ember-data-tastypie-adapter/README.md

     <script type="javascript" src="path/to/your/files/ember-data-tastypie-adapter.js"
     ```

-3. Setup the tastypie adapter and serializer for usage in ember:
+3. Setup the tastypie adapter and serializer for usage in ember.

     ```javascript
     App.ApplicationAdapter = DS.DjangoTastypieAdapter.extend({});